KatherLab/LLMAIx/README.md

 Examples of doctoral reports in various formats can be found in the `examples` directory.

+## Model Files and Model Config

+Create a directory somewhere on your system where you download the .gguf model files to.
+Create a config.yml file in the same directory according to the config.yml file in this repository.

 ## How to run (Docker)

 1. Download/Clone this repository: [https://github.com/KatherLab/LLMAnonymizer](https://github.com/KatherLab/LLMAnonymizer)
 2. Cd to the repo: `cd LLMAnonymizer`
 3. Edit docker-compose.yml with the correct model path.
-Copy the config.yml from the repo to the model path and adjust it accordingly with your downloaded gguf files.
+Inside of this model path should be the .gguf files as well as the adapted config.yml.
 4. Run the docker image: `docker-compose up` (add `-d` to run in detached mode)

 Now access in your browser via `http://localhost:19999`